Yarrabah

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The Yarrabah SA2's income level is lower than average on a national basis according to ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers in Yarrabah SA2 was $41,380 and the average income stood at $51,961.
-These figures compare to those of Rest of Qld's which were $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for income in Yarrabah SA2 would be approximately $47,169 (median) and $59,230 (average) as of September 2025.
-According to the 2021 Census figures, household income ranks at the 17th percentile with a weekly income of $1,254, while personal income sits at the 0th percentile.
-The income brackets indicate that 31.1% of the community (826 individuals) falls within the $800 - 1,499 earnings band, differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 31.7%.
-Despite modest housing costs which allow for 89.3% of income to be retained, total disposable income ranks at just the 23rd percentile nationally.
+The median income among taxpayers in Yarrabah SA2 was $43,613 in financial year 2023.
+The average income stood at $51,839 during the same period.
+These figures compare to national averages of $53,146 and $66,593 respectively for Rest of Qld.
+Based on Wage Price Index growth since June 2023, estimated median income is approximately $47,935 by September 2025, with average income projected at around $56,976 during the same period.
+According to the 2021 Census, household income ranks at the 17th percentile ($1,254 weekly), while personal income sits at the lowest percentile.
+The income bracket of $800 - 1,499 captures 31.1% of Yarrabah's community, differing from surrounding regions where the $1,500 - 2,999 band dominates with 31.7%.
+Despite modest housing costs allowing for 89.3% income retention, total disposable income ranks at just the 23rd percentile nationally.

 Frequently Asked Questions - Income